CoskunErden/Google-Colab/README.md

-### Hi there 👋 These are the projects prepared in Google Colab.
+### Hi there 👋 These are the projects I developed in Google Colab.
 -->